guillaume-azarias/Digital-Biomarker-Study/README.md

 This repository is an adaptation of a capstone project realised in an AgeTech company to the WESAD (Wearable Stress and Affect Detection) Data Set.
 WESAD is a publicly available dataset for wearable stress and affect detection available [here](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29).

-## Project Goals : Find patterns in the sensor signals that correlate with a person's activity.
+## Project Goals : Find patterns in the sensor signals that correlate with a stress status.

 ## Objectives :

-This project focuses on analysing data derived from sensors deployed in households.
+This project focuses on analysing data derived from wearable sensors.

-The overall goal is to find patterns in the sensors' signals that correlate with a person's activity.
+The overall goal is to find patterns in the sensors' signals that correlate with a stress status.

+As of July 2020, this project is under development and may contain bugs.
+Please contact me for any information.

 ## Milestones:
-**Milestones 1**: Normalize the data, identify patterns, detect certain activities.
+**Milestones 1**: Fetch and structure and normalize the data.
+Identify patterns, detect certain activities.

-**Milestones 2**: Real-time activity reporting every 15 - 30 minutes.
-Be able to detect an activity (and maybe the type of activity) and send a notification.
+**Milestones 2**: Possibility to detect early change in stress data.

 ## Data:
-The data for this project contains anonymized time series data sampled every 20 seconds.
-You will know which night belongs to a given person, and each person will have at least 14 nights recorded.
-The type of residence is known, but not whether the device is placed in a bedroom or living room.
-Examples are the times someone goes to bed or wakes up in the morning, or nightly bathroom breaks.
-Patterns may also include unknown activities that nevertheless occur regularly across nights and persons.
-Create an activity report after each night.

-* device = one device; always one per resident.
-However the tenant may move the device between rooms/residents.
-* tenant = the institution that bought the devices.
-They distribute them to their rooms/residents.
-* ts_date: Date and time.
-Datetime format.
-[UTC]
-* light: Instantaneous clear light [counts]
-* temperature: Instantaneous temperature [°C]
-* humidity: Instantaneous relative humidity [%]
-* co2: Instantaneous CO2 [ppm]

-* *Room types*:
-    * See TenantRoomOverview.pdf (ind data)
-    * Some rooms are unoccupied for the entire time frame given
-    * Some rooms are occupied for the entire time frame given
-    * Some rooms had residents move in/out in the time frame given (i.e. first nobody lived in the room for a few days/weeks, and then somebody started living in the room.
-Or vice versa.)
-* Sometimes chunks of data are missing, e.g. when the tenant unplugged the devices (for unknown reasons)
+Please find below a brief description from the [WESAD repository webpage](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29):

+* Raw sensor data was recorded with two devices: a chest-worn device (RespiBAN) and a wrist-worn device (Empatica E4).
+* The RespiBAN device provides the following sensor data: electrocardiogram (ECG), electrodermal activity (EDA), electromyogram (EMG), respiration, body temperature, and three-axis acceleration.
+All signals are sampled at 700 Hz.
+* The Empatica E4 device provides the following sensor data: blood volume pulse (BVP, 64 Hz), electrodermal activity (EDA, 4 Hz), body temperature (4 Hz), and three-axis acceleration (32 Hz).

+The [dataset's readme-file](wesad_readme.pdf) contains all further details with respect to the dataset structure, data format (RespiBAN device, Empatica E4 device, synchronised data), study protocol, and the self-report questionnaires.

-### Approach
+## Approach
 **Skills**: Time-series analysis of data.
-Clustering - pattern analysis

 **Output**: Analysis report of activity.
 Dashboard for a patient-specific overview

-**Value Proposition**: Tells the caregiver/family if a resident is behaving normally or exhibit an abnormal activity.
-Detects persons in need of help
+**Value Proposition**: Tells the medical staff any stress-related physiological change.

-**Integration**: Dashboard accessible through a web interface
+**Integration**: Dashboard accessible through a web interface to be developed on Streamlit

-**Customers**: Caregivers and family members

-**Cost**: Free from the Propulsion Academy

-**Revenue**: Increase efficiency of caregivers
+**Customers**: Medical staff

+**Cost**: Written acknowldegement.

+**Revenue**: Stress detection may lower medical cost by enabling early detection of stress-related health issues.

 ### Code structure